 Another cold therapy step I take is cryotherapy twice a week.
 This involves getting into a frozen nitrogen-filled chamber for three minutes (which is the maximum time allowed by law).
 This practice will bring your core skin temperature down to about 33 degrees F. I use cryotherapy mostly for accelerated healing and exercise recovery, and it has an added bonus of boosting my energy levels.
 Cryotherapy comes with a price tag (about $30 to $40 per session) and while not an option for everyone, is something to consider, especially if you are a hardcore athlete.
-Check around your area for a local cryotherapy clinic – as they often provide discounts on the first few visits.
+Check around your area for a clinic that offers cryotherapy for athletes and ordinary people – as they tend to provide discounts on the first few visits.

 Last but not least, I also recommend sleeping in a cool room, around 65 degrees F, and in the nude if possible.
 Many professional athletes I know use a ChiliPad, which is a mattress pad equipped with a temperature control system that circulates water through microtubes.
 Keeping your body at a lower temperature throughout the night can improve sleep quality as well as contribute to all the other benefits of cold therapy I mentioned.
 Since sufficient sleep is critical for testosterone production, getting enough Zzzzzs is a win-win situation.
 Me?
 I’m still trying to convince my wife to allow me to buy a ChiliPad.
 At the moment she’s not that excited about having half the bed turned into a fridge!